atomikui/atomikui-core/src/templates/Table.md

 ### Basic Table

 Atomik UI recommends [React Table](https://react-table.js.org/) for handling tabular data.
-The `.rcl-table` class can be used to add basic styles to the table.
-Subsequently, the `.rcl-table--dark` modifier class can be added to apply a dark theme to the table.
+The `.atomikui-table` class can be used to add basic styles to the table.
+Subsequently, the `.atomikui-table--dark` modifier class can be added to apply a dark theme to the table.

 ```jsx
 import { useMemo } from 'react';